MystenLabs/scion-rs/CONTRIBUTING.md

 SCION_DAEMON_ADDRESS="http://192.168.0.42:12345" cargo test -- --ignored
 ```

-For the integration tests, we use the
+The following section describes how to set up the SCION components used for integration tests locally.

 ### Local SCION topology with multipass